MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 **New features and updates**:
  - We've added new controls (PipsPager, Expander, BreadcrumbBar) and updated existing controls to reflect the latest Windows styles from [WinUI 2.6](../winui/winui2/release-notes/winui-2.6.md#visual-style-updates).
  - Single-project MSIX packaging is supported in WinUI by creating a new application using the “Blank App, Packaged…” template.
  - We now support deploying WinUI 3 apps without MSIX-packaging on Windows versions 1809 and above.
-Please view [Create a WinUI 3 unpackaged desktop app](../winui/winui3/create-your-first-winui3-app.md) for additional information.
+Please view [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md) for additional information.
  - WinUI 3 projects can now set their target version down to Windows 10, version 1809.
 Previously, they could only be set as low as version 1903.
  - In-app toolbar, Hot Reload, & Live Visual Tree for WinUI packaged apps are supported in Visual Studio 2022 Preview 5 and GA.